Mermin–Wagner theorem: Generalizations

 When the assumption that the Lie group be compact is dropped, a similar result holds, but with the conclusion that infinite-volume Gibbs states do not exist.

 Finally, there are other important applications of these ideas and methods, most notably to the proof that there cannot be non-translation invariant Gibbs states in 2-dimensional systems.
 A typical such example would be the absence of crystalline states in a system of hard disks (with possibly additional attractive interactions).

 It has been proved however that interactions of hard-core type can lead in general to violations of Mermin–Wagner theorem.

-History
+Historical arguments

-Already in 1930, Felix Bloch has argued by diagonalizing the Slater determinant for fermions, that magnetism in 2D should not exist.
+In 1930, Felix Bloch argued that, by diagonalizing the Slater determinant for fermions, magnetism in 2D should not exist.
 Some easy arguments, which are summarized below, were given by Rudolf Peierls based on entropic and energetic considerations.
-Also Lev Landau did some work about symmetry breaking in two dimensions.
+Lev Landau also did some work on symmetry breaking in two dimensions.